-Opportunities in Chemical Manufacturing Industry in 2023
+Opportunities in the Chemical Manufacturing Industry in 2024

 Chemical Manufacturing Industry

-The chemical manufacturing industry is projected to double its size and reach $300 billion by 2025, clocking an annual growth rate of more than 10% according to Chemicals export promotion council (Chemexcil) .
+The chemical manufacturing industry is projected to double its size and reach $300 billion by 2025, clocking an annual growth rate of more than 10% according to the Chemicals Export Promotion Council (Chemexcil).
 India’s chemical manufacturing industry is extremely diversified as it covers more than 80,000 commercial products.
-Most of the modern manufacturing industries are dependent on chemical industry ranging from soaps to automobiles.
-As the use of chemicals in our modern life is indispensable, now more than ever,the Indian chemical industry has grown rapidly in the past decade and is set to experience double digit growth.
-Chemical industry is considered as an important sector to propel the growth of the nation’s economy as it has a turnover of $160 billion growing at 100 basis points faster than India’s GDP.
-Read the complete blog to explore opportunities and to start the chemical manufacturing industry.
+Most of the modern manufacturing industries are dependent on the chemical industry ranging from soaps to automobiles.
+As the use of chemicals in our modern life is indispensable, now more than ever, the Indian chemical industry has grown rapidly in the past decade.

 chemical industry market size growth chemical manufacturing